 - Free wrist movement allowing sturdy snaps for forehead topspins.

 - Useful for blocking forehead or backhand sides.

 - Backhand side movement is hindered hence limiting powerful returns for the player.

 What is wrong with having a backhand or a forehead grip?

 Having a backhand grip gives somebody the ability to have lots of controls since the thumb is on the bat, but one would still struggle to play a solid forehand because they will have to drop their wrist slightly.

-If someone is a table tennis beginner, the first thing he/she should consider is knowing the importance of a correct grip at an early stage.
+If someone is a novice ping pong player, the first thing they need to decide is the grip they are going to use and then stick with it.
 If someone is a non-beginner and realizes that his or her grip is not perfect, then they should consider spending enough time to correct that.